 Gloucester has plenty of rural roads which can be tricky for learners.
 They’re often set at the national speed limit, which encourages fast driving.
 But the blind corners and hidden dips require caution, so the national speed limit isn't always the best speed to do on these roads!
 With the Cotswolds to the east, there are plenty of country roads to practise your skills on.
 Your instructor will help you tackle these narrow, unpredictable roads safely.
 It’ll all be great prep for the pressure of your practical driving test.

 If you’re looking for dual carriageway practice, the A40 is ideal.
 It crosses the Severn and skirts the north side of the city.
 The A340 is another option.
 It has some daunting junctions where it meets Bristol Road and later Cole Avenue.
 These junctions have three, even four lanes to choose from, depending upon which approach you’re taking.
 If you can navigate these with ease then you’ll be well placed to nail your test!
-And remember, your instructor will be there every step of the way.

 When it comes to choosing between manual and automatic, be sure to take your time.
 An automatic licence will qualify you to drive an automatic car, but a manual licence will qualify you to drive both.
 Then again, there’s less to get your head around if you opt for automatic.
 But the lessons do tend to be pricier due to the fewer number of instructors around!